RubenDillon/tanzu/tap4/readme.md

 ## Obtain where is running ENVOY
 ```
-      In our example we assume that is running on the following IP Address: 20.246.129.194
+This is needed to register this address in the DNS namespaces (harbor.solateam.be, tap-gui.solateam.be....)

+      	kubectl get svc -A | grep envoy

 ```

 ## Configure Lets Encryt for the internal communications

 ```
 Run the cluster-issuer.yaml file

+	kubectl apply -f cluster-issuer.yaml

 ```